-The use of wood pellets and chips for heat in the Northeast is on the rise.
-That’s a good thing, because using modern wood heat instead of fossil fuels can build a new energy economy for the region that benefits our communities and our environment.
+Using wood pellets and chips for heat instead of fossil fuels benefits our communities and our environment.

 The biggest thing is that we’re completely off oil and using the resources in our community—trees—and helping our community find jobs….It’s been a blessing all the way around.

-Don’t confuse modern wood pellet boilers with smoke-belching outdoor wood boilers.
-Today’s systems are clean-burning, convenient, central heating systems that enable users to heat with local 100% wood pellets, benefiting both our environment and our economy.
+Today’s Automated Wood Heating systems are clean-burning, convenient, central heating systems that use locally-made, 100% wood pellets, benefiting both our environment and our economy.
 Find out more by reading further and checking out the links on this page.

-We’ve developed answers to Frequently Asked Questions to provide more information about modern wood heat, including discussions about its environmental and public health impacts.
-We also recommend these three videos:
+We’ve developed answers to Frequently Asked Questions to provide more information about Automated Wood Heat, including discussions about its environmental and public health impacts.
+We also recommend a couple videos:

 Video 1: Biomass Energy Resource Center